Baron Lyell

 Baron Lyell, of Kinnordy in the County of Forfar, was a title in the Peerage of the United Kingdom.
 It was created in 1914 for the Scottish Liberal politician Sir Leonard Lyell, 1st Baronet.
-He had already been created a baronet, of Kinnordy in the County of Forfar, in 1894.
-As his son Charles, a Liberal Member of Parliament, died on 18 October 1918 of pneumonia while serving as Assistant Military Attaché to the USA, he was succeeded by his grandson, the second Baron.
-He was posthumously awarded the Victoria Cross for his actions in North Africa during the Second World War.
+He had already been created a baronet, of Kinnordy in the County of Forfar, on 24 January 1894.
+As his son Charles, a Liberal Member of Parliament, died on 18 October 1918 of pneumonia while serving as Assistant Military Attaché to the USA, he was succeeded by his grandson, Captain Charles Lyell, the second Baron.
+Captain Lyell was posthumously awarded the Victoria Cross for his actions in the Tunisian Campaign during the Second World War.

 He was succeeded in the titles by his son, the third Baron, in 1943.
 He was one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sat on the Conservative benches.
 The titles became extinct on his death in 2017.

-The first Baron Lyell was the nephew of the geologist Sir Charles Lyell, 1st and last Baronet, of Kinnordy.